 Additional skills which may benefit anyone considering a job as a landscape architect include:

-As a landscape architect you will be responsiible for producing designs for a variety of different projects, and ensuring that the land is used in an environmetally friendly way.
+As a landscape architect you will be responsible for producing designs for a variety of different projects and ensuring that the land is used in an environmentally friendly way.
 You will work closely with others such as architects and engineers to ensure all factors are considered.

 The job role of a landscape architect involves the following duties: